-Language barrier?
-It's no problem with the Translate app on iOS 14!
+Encountering a language barrier?
+Break out the Translate app on iPhone!

 - Launch Translate on your iPhone.

-- Tap one of the language boxes at the top.
+Tap the blue arrow next to one of the language boxes at the top.

 Tap the download icon on the language you want to download.

 Using the Translate app on the iPhone is pretty easy and straightforward.
 It's also fantastic that it is now built in to iOS itself, and you don't have to rely on a third-party app.
-If you still have questions about how to use the Translate app, drop them in the comments.

-New MacBook Air may arrive this year, huge MacBook Pro feature returning

-A new report from Bloomberg's Mark Gurman says that Apple's New MacBook Air could debut in the second half of 2021.
-Gurman also states that the new MacBook Pro will feature an SD slot.
+Translate is an incredibly handy tool to have on your iPhone, especially if you're going to a new country in the future.